kwilkins/dnd/west-marches/down-time-actions.md

 * Central account – Ask DM for balance(level 1)
   * Funds always available for improving a town feature
   * ?Vote as party to use funds for other purpose?

-Improve this feature to level 2 to gain the following feature:
 * Bank account for each adventurer; store gold at guild hall and if your character dies, their gp goes into the central fund

+Improve this feature to level 3 to gain the following feature:
+* Hirelings!
+They cost money and can be given a cut of xp to level up.

 ## Monument of Heroes (level 1)
 A statue of Muriel in a heroic pose